leanid/om/readme.md

                                                     (:compile-command . "cmake --build build")
                                                     (:test-command . "./build/30-1-point-shadow"))))))
 ```
 4. also you may want to disable warning about every opened file in project.
-Place next into: "~/.doom.d/config.el"
+Place next into: **~/.doom.d/config.el**
 ```elisp
 (put 'projectile--cmake-manual-command-alist 'safe-local-variable (lambda (_) t))
 ```
 5. one more hint!
-Place *.projectile* file in root of your project to force doom-emacs use this directory as root
+Place **.projectile** file in root of your project to force doom-emacs use this directory as root
 ### Todos

  - write better readme.md about installation SDL on all platforms